Religion and Schools

 Education is where a lack of secularism impinges most on the lives of British citizens.

 Schools with a religious character, or 'faith schools' as they are commonly known, account for around a third of our publicly funded schools.
 This seriously limits choice for parents who do not want a religious education for their children, or do not share the faith of the local school.

 Despite a consistent and dramatic decline in church attendance, and a growing proportion of non-religious citizens, successive governments have paved the way for ever greater religious involvement in education, often to the detriment of community schools.

 We oppose publicly funded faith schools and campaign for an end to religious discrimination in school admissions.

-We also campaign for an end to compulsory worship in schools and for serious reform of the arrangements for Religious Education.
+We also campaign for an end to compulsory worship in schools and for reform of Religious Education.

 A secular approach to education would see 'faith schools' phased out and ensure that publicly funded schools are equally welcoming to all children, regardless of their religious and philosophical backgrounds.

 Visit our education statistics page for facts and figures on religion and education.